What initiatives are available to help first time buyers?

 The Help to Buy (Scotland) Equity Loan Scheme for new build homes is extremely popular.
 This can help you move home with just a 5% deposit and an equity stake from the Scottish government of up to 15% loan from April 2016 and is restricted to a maximum purchase of £200,000.
 Speak to your local developer to find out more.

 LIFT is another shared equity scheme which is available for properties on the open market.
 The LIFT Open Market Shared Equity scheme allows people on low to moderate incomes to buy homes that are for sale on the open market.
-Buyers purchase and enquity stake in the property of 60% to 90% and a modest deposit is normally required.
-The Scottish Government pays for the remaining balance under an agreemnet with you.
+Buyers require to put towards a modest deposit for the property and in return own an equity stake of 60% to 90% in the property.
+The Scottish Government pays for the remaining balance under an agreement with you.
 When you come to sell your home, the Government receives the equivalent stake on the sale value.
 There are restrictions under the scheme on the purchase price which is linked to the number of bedrooms.

 There are a variety of shared ownership schemes available whereby you purchase a percentage of a property which is owned by a housing association.
 This can be a 25%, 50% or 75% share.
 You will then pay an occupancy charge on the remainder to the housing association.